Trapped Between Two Rocks at the End of the World

 Rachel jerks awake face-first in the gutter outside 65.

 Half-in the gutter, she can hear the soft drizzle of rain, then smells the dank water dripping onto her head and grimaces.
-Sore from sleeping on the street, Rachel awkwardly scoots out of the gutter, scratching her back and wings against the concrete, and kneels before standing up.
+Sore from sleeping on the street, Rachel awkwardly scoots out of the gutter, scratching her back and wings against the grate, and kneels before standing up.
 In the rain, the air is chilly and Rachel’s throat is scratchy.
 She eyes the gutter.

 What was I trying to hide from?